-If you have selected a Streaming connection as your Primary Profile, the LAN interface will be running a Streaming connection until you select another Profile or disconnect the interface.
+Important If you have selected a Streaming connection as your Primary Profile and activated it from the Dashboard, the LAN interface will be running a Streaming connection until you stop it from the Dashboard, select another Profile or disconnect the interface.
 However, if you select one or more Secondary Profiles, you can set up your Traffic Flow Template so that it will only use the Streaming Profile for certain types of traffic.

-For further information on Profiles and Traffic Flow Templates, see Using Profiles on page 127 and Using a Traffic Flow Template on page 130.
+For further information on Profiles and Traffic Flow Templates, see Using Profiles on page 130 and Using a Traffic Flow Template on page 133.